ricardobna/docs/Tutorials/gettingstarted/Step15.rst

         }
     }

-- On this case we are using the motion function QuadEaseOut to calculate where the X will be at each given frame when it's going foward - from the width of the screen to the start of the screen - or backwards, which inverts the starting and ending points.
+- In this case we are using the motion function QuadEaseOut to calculate where the X will be at each given frame when it is moving foward - from the width of the screen to the start of the screen - or backwards, which inverts the starting and ending points.
-- After creating the motion you will need to make sure the result from the motion is update on the screen to where you want it to, this can be made by overwriting the tick method and using it's ``value`` to set the position of the ``Desktop``.
+- After creating the motion you will need to make sure that the result from the motion is updated on the screen to where you want it to be.
+This can be made by overwriting the tick method and using its ``value`` to set the position of the ``Desktop``.

 .. code:: java